nerdslab/celldetect/README.md

 Please direct any questions to Eva Dyer at evadyer{at}gatech{dot}edu.
 ***

+### Overview of the method ###
+The input to our cell detection algorithm is a "probability map" that encodes the probability that each voxel/pixel corresponds to a cell body.
+The output is a list of the position of all detected cells as well as a map of the cells that is the same size as the input image or volume.

+The main functions used for cell detection in the 3D and 2D case are:
+- [Centroids, Nmap] = OMP_ProbMap(Probmap,ptr,presid,startsz,dilatesz,kmax); (3D)
+- [Centroids,Nmap] = OMP_ProbMap2D(Probmap,ptr,presid,startsz,dilatesz,kmax); (2D)

+The parameters that you need to set:
+- _ptr_ is the probability threshold - all probabilities less than ptr will be set to zero
+- _presid_ is the stopping criterion - when the correlation between the cell template and the probmap is less than presid, the algorithm terminates
+- _startsz_ is the size of the spherical/circular template used (set this to be the average radius of cells)
+- _dilatesz_ is the size of the dilation template used to remove cells after they are detected (usually set to 1 or 2)
+- _kmax_ is the maximum number of cells you want to detect (a way to stop the algorithm early)

 ### Step 0.
 Computing a probability map for your image ###

-The input to our cell detection algorithm is a "probability map" that encodes the probability that each voxel/pixel corresponds to a cell body.
+You must supply a probability map as input for the cell detection algorithm.

 One easy way to compute a probability map for your image data is to use [Ilastik](http://ilastik.org).
 The ilastik team provides great documentation on their website for creating a [Pixel Classifier](http://ilastik.org/documentation/pixelclassification/pixelclassification).
 You can also see an example of a Pixel Classifier in our demo data (see below for a link to download our data and classifiers).